MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 {% include lazy-image.html src="/images/cover-partner-experience-refresh-mentor-collective.jpg" alt="Case study's cover image showing design frames in Figma" caption="Mentor Collective - Partner Experience Refresh Case Study Illustration" figClass="" %}

-*To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of Mentor Collective.*
+*To comply with my non-disclosure agreement, I have omitted and obfuscated any confidential information in this case study.
+All information presented here reflects my personal experience and does not necessarily represent the views of Mentor Collective.*

 ## Project Synopsis

-Mentor Collective is an organization dedicated to facilitating student connections and bridging the equity gap in higher-education.
-To accomplish this mission, Mentor Collective developed a student engagement platform.
-This SaaS platform is designed to cultivate a nurturing community through peer-mentorship while providing higher-ed institutions with timely insights into the evolving needs of students during pivotal moments in their academic journey.

-Higher-ed administrators, referred to as "partners", have access to a dashboard to manage mentorship initiatives at their institution.
-While the original partner experience was suitable during Mentor Collective's inception, the company's rapid evolution underscored the need for a comprehensive design overhaul.
-The goal was not just to modernize, but also to transform it into a user-centric, accessible platform with enhanced feature capabilities.
+Mentor Collective empowers higher-ed institutions to build equitable, student-centered communities through a peer-mentorship platform.
+This SaaS solution enables partners—university administrators—to manage and track mentorship initiatives, offering critical insights into student needs at pivotal academic moments.

+However, the platform's rapid growth revealed the need for a complete redesign to enhance usability and expand features.

-As the Senior Product Designer, I led the end-to-end product design process from user research and ideation to final delivery.
-My primary tools for this project were:
+As Senior Product Designer, I led the end-to-end design process, from user research to delivery, utilizing tools like Dovetail, Whimsical, Figma, and Asana (later Jira/Confluence).
+I also leverage the new design system <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">I recently had championed</a>.
-- Dovetail to document our research
-- Whimsical for brainstorming and wireframing
-- Figma for both low- and high-fidelity UI design
-- The new design system <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">I recently had championed</a>
-- Asana for project management and guiding engineering implementation (later on the team switched to Jira/Confluence)

-My team included a Product Manager, a squad of five Software Engineers and a UX researcher for the initial problem discovery.

-The project started in the summer of 2021.
-A beta version was rolled out to a selected number of customers in January 2022, allowing the team to quickly iterate on the designs.
-By April 2022, we launched the full release version, accounting for the feedback and insights gathered during the beta phase.
+Our cross-functional team, including a PM, five engineers, and a UX researcher, started the project in summer 2021, launched a beta in January 2022 and iterated swiftly based on user feedback.
+By April, the full release delivered a user-focused, accessible, scalable platform to elevate the partner experience.

 ## Navigating Growth Hurdles

-As Mentor Collective experienced rapid growth, several challenges emerged: scalability concerns, accessibility compliance, and gaps in user insights.
+As Mentor Collective rapidly scaled, we encountered key challenges: improving scalability, enhancing accessibility, and closing gaps in user insights.

-The initial MVP state of the partner dashboard was under strain.
-Both its performance and features required improvements to ensure the product could scale seamlessly to meet the need of our expanding user base.
+The MVP version of the partner dashboard needed both performance and feature upgrades to support our expanding user base.
+To meet evolving expectations, we prioritized compliance with WCAG AA standards to ensure a universally accessible and enjoyable experience.

-Beyond fulfilling commitments from recent contracts, the team also wanted to redesign the partner experience to comply with WCAG AA standards.
-We aimed to provide an enjoyable user experience for everyone.

-However, before starting this project, our team faced a significant challenge: limited insight into how users interacted with the product.
-For a data-driven team like ours, understanding users' needs, pain points, and usage patterns was crucial for any meaningful improvement.
+However, a critical hurdle was the limited visibility into user interactions.
+For our data-driven team, gaining insights into user needs, pain points, and engagement patterns was essential to create a more impactful redesign.

 ## User-Centric Discovery

-Our research began with learning more about the needs and challenges faced by our partner users.
-At the time of this project, our internal analytics was limited to device and session data; we were somewhat in the dark about the specifics of the user behavior.

-To shed some light on this area, I collaborated with the UX researcher to create an interview script and reach out to our users to gather more qualitative data.

-Our focus wasn’t just on our external partners but also on our internal team — specifically, account managers who engaged with our partners daily and could provide firsthand insights about their experiences with the product.

-We managed to interview two partners, who represented our core user audience, and had insightful discussions with five of our internal team members.
-Landing interviews with additional partners had been proven difficult due to the back-to-school season but we were confident that our internal team could fill the gap.

-To process and document our research, I used Dovetail, a collaborative user feedback analysis platform.
-Recordings of the interviews would be uploaded and transcripts tagged with keywords relevant for our project.
-This data-driven approach allowed us to quickly identify recurring pain points and needs.
+We started by investigating the needs of our partner users to better understand their challenges.
+At the time, our analytics offered only basic session data, leaving critical gaps in user behavior insights.

+Collaborating with our UX researcher, I designed an interview script and reached out to key users.
+I conducted interviews with two external partners, supplemented by discussions with five internal account managers who interact with partners daily.

+Using Dovetail, I documented, tagged, and analyzed transcripts, allowing us to identify recurring themes quickly and accurately.

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

 ### Key Takeaways

-__Barriers to export data__: Partners faced challenges when trying to export data from the dashboard.
-While they often needed to incorporate sections of data into their BI tool for advanced analysis, their only recourse was to request this information from account managers.
-This introduced undue friction, especially because the data was readily available in our system but not directly accessible to partners.
-This lack of direct download capability deterred them from logging in, decreasing user engagement with our product.
+__Barriers to Data Export__: Partners struggled to export dashboard data independently.
+Although essential for advanced BI analysis, this data was only accessible through account managers, creating friction.
+This lack of direct access reduced engagement, as partners were discouraged from logging in for insights.

-__Lack of “At-a-glance” data view__: Quick data checks or "at-a-glance" views, which partners used for reporting to their financial decision-makers, were difficult to perform.
-This data was available in our system, but once again, only account managers had access to this information.
-This issue also negatively affected user engagement.
+__Absence of “At-a-Glance” Data Views__: Partners needed quick data snapshots for reporting to decision-makers, but only account managers at Mentor Collective could access these.
+This gap similarly impacted engagement by limiting partners’ direct use of the platform.

-__Need for disaggregated and over time data__: The dashboard only displayed aggregated “all-time” data.
-However, our partners were interested in observing data trends over specific time frames and wanted detailed breakdowns segmented by student populations to better understand their students' journeys and needs.
+__Need for Disaggregated and Time-Specific Data__: The dashboard presented aggregated “all-time” metrics, while partners needed to observe data trends over specific periods and by student demographics to understand student journeys more effectively.

-Collectively, these insights underscored the following needs:
-> Partners wanted a more hands-on approach in managing their mentorship initiatives by directly accessing the data the platform generated.

-The initial partner experience was designed with the account manager as the conduit of data communication, which temporarily met the needs of users given the MVP nature of the platform.
-However, over time, user needs evolved, and our research highlighted the need for a more hands-on approach.
+These findings highlighted a critical shift: partners desired direct access to manage mentorship initiatives, marking a transition from an account manager-centered model.

+The MVP’s initial reliance on account managers fulfilled early user needs, but growing demands showed the need for a more self-sufficient experience.

-After sharing these findings with my Product Manager, we defined a clear objective to guide the design phase.
-We articulated this objective as a user story:
+After reviewing these insights with my Product Manager, we established a clear design objective:

 > As a point person,<br/>
 I want to continuously monitor the impact of, and discern trends within, the mentorship program for specific students and student populations.<br/>